Iodine for Weight Loss: DIY Iodine Protocol

 Iodine is a halide compound and will replace other carcinogenic halides – fluoride, bromide, and chlorine – in your body.

 Don’t force it or your body will bite back and leave you feeling miserable from toxin overload!

 If you start feeling worse or ill, then stop taking the iodine and contact your health practitioner for further testing to first be sure that you do not have an autoimmune disease.

 Taking 1-3 grams per day of a whole food Vitamin C supplement broken up into 3 doses throughout the day will help support detoxification and healing.

-Salt loading is my preferred method to help quickly flush these toxins from the kidneys.
-I experienced increased brain fog and ‘bromide headaches’ for the first month of supplementing with iodine, and salt loading eliminated the headaches each and every time.
+Salt loading can help quickly flush these toxins from your kidneys.
+I experienced increased brain fog and ‘bromide headaches’ for the first month, and salt loading eliminated the headaches each and every time.

 I highly recommend Iodine: Why you need it, Why you can’t live without it by Dr. David Brownstein.

 I use it in my practice, and it has been instrumental in my education of the many roles of iodine and implementation of a protocol for my nutritional therapy clients.